Contaminated soil and sediment

 - “Importing Soil to VPLE Sites,” 1/20/16, Issues and Trends, Remediation and Redevelopment Program training library

-5. Contained out determinations.
+5. Contained out determinations

 Hazardous waste cannot be managed with an exemption through NR 718, Wis.
 Admin.
 Code, or through a low-hazard exemption.
 Contaminated soil may be considered a hazardous waste if it contains a listed hazardous substance at a concentration greater than a health-based standard.
 A “contained-out” determination may be made on soil containing a hazardous waste to determine if concentrations warrant managing the material as a hazardous waste or as a solid (nonhazardous) waste.
 Contained out determinations for soil contaminated with chlorinated volatile organic compounds (VOCs) such as trichloroethene (TCE) is further detailed in “Contained-Out” Values for PCE, TCE and Vinyl Chloride (RR-969).